 - 5. Partner with a Reputable Service Provider

 Properly storing credit card information can be tricky, as data breaches can be detrimental for both the customer and the business that’s been hacked.
 Stealing credit cards and other sensitive information can almost feel like a personal attack.
 It causes businesses to lose the trust of their customers and may even require legal intervention.
 However, in today’s increasingly contactless world, allowing customers to make credit card purchases is a must.
 The pandemic has increased the use of credit cards and exploded the eCommerce market in the United States.

 If your business accepts credit cards, you have an obligation to safeguard your customer’s credit card information.
 In the contract you signed with your processor, you agreed to comply with industry data security standards.
 A good payment provider has the technology and processes in place to meet these compliance requirements.
 Likewise, you also have responsibilities to ensure your business is appropriately safeguarding your customer’s information.
-Things like how you store credit card information, the equipment you use to do it, and the service providers you partner with.
+Things like how you store credit card information, the payment gateway and other equipment you use to do it, and the service providers you partner with.
 Read on to learn how your business can employ best practices for storing credit card information.

 Storing Credit Card Info

 Events like the Equifax data breach are a reminder of how important it is to securely store credit card information and other personal data as a business.
 If you run a recurring or subscription-based business, you need to store credit card info routinely.
 Your merchant service provider is the best place to start finding a solution.
 They should have services that can store your customer’s credit card information as well as data security tips.